 TELUS is a longstanding provider of medical tech solutions and has been trusted by over 12 million Canadians.
 The company offers Canadian seniors access to 24/7 support, ensuring you get help whenever you need it.

 With TELUS, you’ll get a quality medical alert system that performs as advertised.
-TELUS LivingWell Companion offers responsive, personalized care options that provide seniors the freedom to live independently without fearing an unexpected fall.
+TELUS LivingWell Companion offers responsive, personalized care options that provide seniors the freedom to live independently.
 Just like any other alert system, however, it does have its advantages and areas of strength, so this article will consider its features and costs.
 It will also provide answers to some of the systems’s most frequently asked questions.

 The LivingWell Companion comes in three versions: LivingWell Companion™ Home (Basic), LivingWell Companion™ Home (Fall Detection), and LivingWell Companion™ On The Go (GPS).
 Also, you can get the device on Apple Watch with TELUS Health Companion™.

 The LivingWell Companion™ Home is ideal for retirees and individuals who spend a lot of time at home.
 The Fall Detection version is a little more sophisticated and senses a severe fall.
 When a loved one falls, the device alerts the response centre automatically Since the device may not detect all falls, in the case of a fall, the user is encouraged to press the button if at all possible, instead of waiting for the call.

 LivingWell Companion™ On The Go (GPS) best suits individuals who perform many outdoor activities.
 This device is fitted with a GPS tracker and instantly pinpoints the user’s location when they are in trouble and need to be found as soon as possible.
 If your loved one finds themselves in an unfamiliar place and presses the emergency button, their device will transmit their coordinates, and you can rest assured that help is on the way.